aspose-zip/Aspose.ZIP-Products/zip/net/extract/swf/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your SWF files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="SWF" readMoreLink="https://docs.fileformat.com/page-description-language/swf/" >}}
-SWF is a file format used to transport text, video, vector graphics and ActionScript over the internet and supported by Adobe Flash Player.
-The SWF file format is designed to be a resourceful transfer format, not only for exchanging graphics but also provides supports for anti-aliasing and on-screen display.
-Anti-aliasing is a feature that is critical  for fast rendering of bitmap and its associated characteristics like interactive buttons, shading and animation .etc.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->